Understanding the SEC Whistleblower Program

 Step 4: Investigation

-SEC investigates the allegations, conducting interviews, reviewing documents, and collaborating with other regulatory bodies if necessary.
+SEC investigates the allegations, conducts interviews, reviews documents, and collaborates with other regulatory bodies if necessary.
 The goal is to determine the extent of the violations and gather enough evidence to support enforcement actions.

 Step 5: Enforcement Action